 Maybe that’s why?
 You can get these delicious knots of bread sprinkled with salt or try it with other dippings such as sugar, cheese, and cinnamon.
 German pretzels were made to represent arms folded in prayer, and this is where the distinctive knot comes from.

 Buy authentic German pretzels from Whole Foods for your next gathering.
 It’s 100% worth it and a great pairing with beer.

 Traditional Meat Dishes

 Traditionally, a typical German food must have meat as a key ingredient.
-Every midday or evening meal has hearty portions of meat, and in some cases, even breakfast.
+Every midday or evening meal has hearty portions of meat and sometimes even breakfast.

 3. Sauerbraten or Roast Beef Stew or German Pot Roast

 Sauerbraten is a national German main dish that doesn’t miss most restaurant menus.
 Usually, a slice of horse meat, beef, or venison is marinated in vinegar, spices, and wine mixture and left to rest for several days before its roasted.
 It’s traditionally served with potato dumplings, boiled potatoes, and red cabbage.

 This is a common dish in Saxony that has different flavors, all packed in one single dish.
 It is prepared by rolling quality thin slices of beef around bacon, pickles, onions, and mustard.
 Then, it’s roasted with red wine to create a deep rich flavor.